YARDLIFE/myproject/readme.txt

-Gitis a version control system.
+Gitis a distributed version control system.
 Git is a free software.